sayantanbagchi/Bellabeat-Case-Study/README.md

 ## Process
 Clean and format data to be more meaningful and clearer.
 In this step I have organized data by adding columns, extracting information and removing bad data and duplicates.
+For the sake of simplicity, I have centralized all of the data into a Relational Database that is connected using MSSQL.
+This allowed me to easily manage the entirety of the files and make relevant queries, as the CSV files can be transformed into tables which I have linked by joining common attributes.
+Note that the server for the mentioned Database is *localhost*.
 ```SQL
 -- Checking Number of Rows on daily_activity
 SELECT COUNT (*)